snitch-org/snitch/README.md

 #### Built-in reporters

-With the default build configuration, *snitch* provides the following built-in reporters.
+With the default build configuration, _snitch_ provides the following built-in reporters.
 They can all be disabled by turning off the CMake option `SNITCH_WITH_ALL_REPORTERS` or Meson option `with_all_reporters`, then enabled individually with specific build options if desired.
  - `console`: This is the default reporter, always present.
  - `teamcity`: Reports events in a format suitable for JetBrains TeamCity.
- - `xml`: Reports events in the *Catch2* XML format.
-Provided for compatibility with *Catch2*.
+ - `xml`: Reports events in the _Catch2_ XML format.
+Provided for compatibility with _Catch2_.

 #### Overriding the default reporter

 The default reporter callback can be registered either as a free function, a stateless lambda, or a member function.
-This is the reporter that is used if no `--reporter` option is passed to the command line.
+This is the reporter that is used if no `--reporter` option is passed to the command-line.
 You can register your own callback as follows:

 ```c++
 // Free function.